Want some GUM while you edit?

 Are you okay with fragment sentences?
 Maybe.
 Maybe not.
 But are they okay in dialogue?
+If your character is royalty, maybe not.
+If they are a country rancher in rural Oklahoma, oh, yes.
 Decide before you start editing.

 What about run-on sentences?
-As a rule, I'm against them.
-Until I met Wanda Remington.
+As a rule, I’m against them.
+Until I met Wanda Remington, one of my characters.
 Wanda speaks in these marvelous run-on sentences that flow off her tongue like butter off a stack of pancakes.
-She makes a great foil for Ike because his cowboy code won't let him interrupt.
+She makes a great foil for Ike because his cowboy code won’t let him interrupt.
 For fun, Wanda is married to Zeke who barely puts two words together.
-So I get fragments and run-ons all over the place whenever they're in a scene together.
+So I get fragments and run-ons all over the place whenever they’re in a scene together.

 Do you have words that you confuse often?
-Laid vs Layed?
-There, They're, Their?
+Laid vs Lay?
+There, They’re, Their?
 Let me introduce you to a handy site for that.
 You could also print up a handout for quick reference.
-And here is part 2.

 Do you have trouble with punctuation?
 Do you switch verb tenses from scene to scene or paragraph to paragraph?
 Editing time should catch this.

 Me?
-As I've said before, in the past I've edited as I go.
-This is counter-productive.
-With this new book, I'm going to try to put it off as long as possible.
-I have several issues that rear their ugly heads in every rough draft.
+As I’ve said before, in the past I edited as I went along.
+This was counter-productive.
+With this new book, I put it off as long as possible.
+I always have several issues that rear their ugly heads in every rough draft.
 When I do final editing, I take one chapter/scene at a time.
 I will read for Grammar.
 Again for Usage.
 And again for the Mechanics.
 Yep.
 Three times at least.
 I will often read aloud to be certain I fixed everything during revisions.
 Sadly, I do miss things.
-I was thumbing through my book and found something I didn't catch before I sent it in. <sigh>
+I was thumbing through my first book and found something I didn’t catch before I sent it in. <sigh>

 A new skill that I’m working on in my prayer life is to pray believing that I have already received it.
 Bible journaling this verse helps me bring that to mind.by